Login for PhD students/staff at UCPH Login for others

 Knowledge:

-• The fundamental methodologies in ML.
+• The fundamental methodologies in applying ML to science data.

 • Examples of ML usage on various types of data.